-- In the lead up to the event, set consistent expectations for behaviour and remind employees that all workplace rules and policies remain in effect during the event, including with respect to sexual harassment, harassment and workplace violence.
-Where applicable, draw their attention to any policies that prohibit cannabis use during work-related functions.
+- In the lead-up to the event, set consistent expectations for behaviour and remind employees that all workplace rules and policies remain in effect during the event for both employees and their guests, including with respect to harassment, sexual harassment, workplace violence as well as health and safety precautions (including any COVID-19 protocols).
+Where applicable, draw their attention to any policies that prohibit cannabis and/or alcohol use during work-related functions.

-- Do not have any games, activities, or decorations that could encourage inappropriate behaviours (e.g. hanging mistletoe).
+- Do not have any games, activities or decorations that could encourage inappropriate behaviours or workplace injury (e.g., hanging mistletoe, excessive alcohol use).

-If your celebrations will include the consumption of alcohol, consider adopting the following safety-enhancing measures:
+If your celebration will include the consumption of alcohol, consider adopting the following safety-enhancing measures.

-- Inform employees that they are not to drink and drive.
+- Inform employees and guests that they are not to drink and drive.